Skip to content

 Court proceedings often span several months, involving depositions and hearings.
 Recording every legal encounter offers tremendous benefits, and here’s a crucial example: A witness’s testimony may be found to be materially inconsistent with prior statements made under oath during a deposition.

 In that case, the opposing counsel can use deposition transcripts as evidence to impeach the witness’s credibility.
-However, it is important to ensure the integrity of the transcripts, as altered transcripts can lead to a miscarriage of justice.
+However, it is essential to ensure the integrity of the transcripts, as altered transcripts can lead to a miscarriage of justice.

 The court allows the admission of deposition transcripts as substantive evidence.
 It is helpful, particularly when there are inconsistencies in evaluating the reliability of witness statements.